AlephEleven/NeuralNet/README.md

 ## Features
-- Lightweight library for general-purpose machine learning
+- Lightweight library for general-purpose machine learning.
-- Easy-to-use sequential modelling, with 4+ components to choose from
+- Easy-to-use sequential modelling, with 4+ components to choose from.
-- Components for holding backpropagation derivatives and/or weights+bias
+- Components for holding backpropagation derivatives and/or weights+bias.
-- Simple implementation for easy development
+- Simple implementation for easy development.
-- Includes One-hot encoding, MLE, CELoss and train function
+- Includes One-hot encoding, Loss functions and training loop.

+## Updates
+- DataLoader, changed how training data is loaded into model
+- Customize batch sizes and enable shuffling setting for data loading, rather than single label/feature pair.
+- Added Stochastic Gradient Descent, also abstracted learning rate term for customizable descent algorithms.
+- ```timed``` parameter for training loop to check current time at each epoch stamp.
+- Up-to-date examples for Iris & MNIST.

 ## Examples
 - [Iris Dataset](../main/examples/Iris.ipynb)